-Attendance Policy
+Attendance

-- Practicum students are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - Students are required to engage in one and one half (11/2) hour each week of faculty supervision at Doane University through active participation in Practicum/Internship Faculty Supervision seminar. - Students who arrive over 15 minutes late for faculty supervision WILL NOT be counted as being present for that faculty supervision session and are required to make this seminar up the following week. - Students are required to attend each week regardless if they are collecting hours.
-If the student has an emergency and is unable to attend the Faculty Supervision seminar, the student must inform the Faculty Supervisor in writing.
-All missed seminars are required to be made-up the following week.
-Students may attend an irregular section by request only.
-Students must attend weekly regardless if they are collecting hours on site or not.
+- Practicum students are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - Students are required to engage in one and one half (11/2) hours each week of Group Faculty Supervision at Doane University through active participation in Practicum/Internship Faculty Supervision seminar. - Students who arrive over 15 minutes late for faculty supervision WILL NOT be counted as being present for that faculty supervision session and are required to make this seminar up the following week. - Students are required to attend each week regardless if they are collecting hours.
+If the student has an emergency and is unable to attend the Group Faculty Supervision seminar, the student must inform the Faculty Supervisor in writing.
+All missed seminars are required to be made-up either one week before or after the missed seminar.
+Students may attend an irregular seminar section by request only.
+Students must attend weekly regardless if they are collecting hours on site or not. - Students who accrue two (2) or more consecutive absences of Faculty Supervision seminars are regarded as practicing without the appropriate supervision and will be required to meet with the